 Obtaining a permit for an OWTS and obtaining land use approval are two separate processes.
 While they are coordinated to some extent, a permit for an OWTS or related approval is never a substitute for a required grading, land use, or building permit.
 Similarly, no land use approval or other permit not specifically for an OWTS (e.g., approval of a subdivision map, parcel subdivision, boundary adjustment, grading permit), even after preliminary septic system review by the City, is a substitute for a permit for an OWTS, or a guarantee that such a permit can be issued.
+All new and replacement OWTS, as well as expansion, modification or repair of any existing OWTS requires a permit from the City.

-The Building and Safety Division is responsible for issuing permits for the installation of new

-OWTS, and the repair or replacement of existing OWTS.
+The Building and Safety Division is responsible for issuing permits for the installation of new OWTS, and the repair or replacement of existing OWTS.
 The Development Services Department will review all applications (including site and grading plans), determine percolation testing requirements, conduct on-site inspections, and approve the design and installation.
 The Development Services Department will also be responsible to retain permit information, and annual reporting to the RWQCB as detailed in Chapter 8.
 The Development Services Department is responsible for the review and approval of all new subdivisions of land and the determination of whether the new lots created by the land subdivision will be required to connect to sewer or can be served by OWTS.